Surging Sabres not fearing repeat of last year’s collapse

 Krueger was hired in May, and became Buffalo’s fifth coach since Lindy Ruff was fired a month into the lockout-shortened 2012-13 season, and takes over a team in the midst of an eight-season playoff drought — the NHL’s longest active streak.

 General manager Jason Botterill is impressed with what he’s seen from a team that has so far handled adversity.
-After opening a three-game California road trip with a 5-2 loss to Anaheim, the Sabres responded with wins against Los Angeles and San Jose.
+After opening a three-game California road trip with a 5-2 loss to Anaheim, the Sabres responded by beating Los Angeles once and San Jose twice.

 “I think Ralph has come with a clear message of what he’s looking for from our players,” Botterill said.
 “And I think our players have been very open to receiving that message.”